contentauth/c2pa-python/docs/native-resources-management.md

 Details in that sequence that are easy to get wrong:

-- The callback is copied to the Context *before* the transfer.
-A successful consume runs `_release()`, which drops the Signer's reference to the callback; a Context that copied it afterwards would be pointing at a callback nothing keeps alive.
+- The callback is copied to the Context *before* the transfer, since a successful consume runs `_release()`, dropping the Signer's reference to it.
+A Context that copied it afterward would point at a callback nothing keeps alive.
 - The transfer is not wrapped in `signer._native_call()`.
-It is protected by the `CLOSED` mark that `_begin_consume()` makes under `_op_lock` before the native call starts.
-A racing `signer.close()` finds the resource already closed and frees nothing, and a later borrow is refused for the same reason.
+It is protected by the `CLOSED` mark `_begin_consume()` makes under `_op_lock` before the native call starts: a racing `signer.close()` finds the resource already closed and frees nothing, and a later borrow is refused for the same reason.
 That check also refuses the consume outright when another thread is already borrowing the handle to sign with (see [Borrowing versus consuming](#borrowing-versus-consuming)).
 - `set_signer` does not always take the pointer.
-A pre-consume rejection (one of `_PRE_CONSUME_ERROR_TAGS`) leaves the Signer `ACTIVE` and retained, so the triage must read the native error before deciding to close it.
+A pre-consume rejection, one of `_PRE_CONSUME_ERROR_TAGS`, leaves the Signer `ACTIVE` and retained, so the triage must read the native error before deciding to close it.
 Treating every failure as "consumed" would close a signer the native side never took.
-- A `ctypes.ArgumentError` from `set_signer` is re-raised untouched by `_invoke_consume`: marshalling failed, the native function never ran, and the Signer still owns its handle.
+- A `ctypes.ArgumentError` from `set_signer` is re-raised untouched by `_invoke_consume`.
+Marshalling failed, the native function never ran, and the Signer still owns its handle.
 Only calls that reached native go through the consumed/retained triage.
-- The builder is never held as a raw local across the signer and build calls. `_NativeBuilder`'s `with` block owns it: a settings error, a retained-signer error, a build rejection, or an async interrupt all free it through `close()`, and a successful build consumes it so `close()` is then a no-op.
-The old raw-pointer recovery block that used to free `builder_ptr` on the un-reached-build path is gone.
+- The builder is never held as a raw local across the signer and build calls. `_NativeBuilder`'s `with` block owns it.
+A settings error, a retained-signer error, a build rejection, or an async interrupt all free it through `close()`, and a successful build consumes it, so `close()` is then a no-op.

 ### Adopting a handle the SDK already owns

-Ownership can also arrive from the other direction: a native call returns a pointer that needs a Python wrapper around it. `_wrap_native_handle()` is the classmethod for that.
-It builds an instance with `object.__new__`, runs `ManagedResource.__init__` on it (which sets the lifecycle fields and stamps the owning process ID), runs `_init_attrs()` for the subclass attribute defaults, and calls `_activate()` with the handle.
+Ownership can also arrive from the other direction: a native call returns a pointer that needs a Python wrapper around it. `_wrap_native_handle()`, the classmethod for that, builds an instance with `object.__new__`, runs `ManagedResource.__init__` on it to set the lifecycle fields and stamp the owning process ID, runs `_init_attrs()` for subclass attribute defaults, and calls `_activate()` with the handle.

-It deliberately skips `__init__`, because `__init__` would try to create a *new* native resource.
-That is why attribute defaults belong in `_init_attrs()`: it is the only initialization step this path runs.
+It skips `__init__` on purpose, since `__init__` would try to create a *new* native resource.
+That is why attribute defaults belong in `_init_attrs()`, the only initialization step this path runs.

 Ownership transfers only if the call returns.
-If `_wrap_native_handle()` raises, no wrapper exists to free the pointer, so the caller still owns it and must free it.
+If `_wrap_native_handle()` raises, no wrapper exists to free the pointer, and the caller still owns it and must free it.

 ## Consume-and-swap

 `_teardown(free_handle=False)` closes an object permanently.
 A different pattern is needed when the native library must replace an object's internal state without discarding the Python-side object.
-This happens with fragmented media: `Reader.with_fragment()` feeds a new BMFF fragment (used in DASH/HLS streaming) into an existing Reader, and the native library must rebuild its internal representation to account for the new data.
-The native API does this by consuming the old pointer and returning a new one.
-Creating a fresh `Reader` from scratch would not work because the native library needs the accumulated state from prior fragments.
+Fragmented media needs this: `Reader.with_fragment()` feeds a new BMFF fragment, used in DASH/HLS streaming, into an existing Reader, and the native library rebuilds its internal representation for the new data by consuming the old pointer and returning a new one, since a fresh `Reader` would not have the accumulated state from prior fragments.

-`Builder.with_archive()` follows the same pattern: it loads an archive into an existing Builder, replacing the manifest definition while preserving the Builder's context and settings.
+`Builder.with_archive()` follows the same pattern, loading an archive into an existing Builder while preserving its context and settings.

 In both cases the FFI call consumes the current pointer and returns a replacement: